pingcap/docs/op-guide/configuration.md

 ### `--advertise-address`

-- The IP address on which to advertise the apiserver to TiDB server
+- The IP address on which to advertise the apiserver to the TiDB server
 - Default: ""
 - This address must be reachable by the rest of the TiDB cluster and the user.